-were provided for lunch, a 14% increase compared to last year.

-• Through a City of Sydney grant, the Centre piloted the "Breaking Bread and Barriers" program, which encouraged cook and share dishes from mix of cultures, with people from Iran, Fiji, Burundi, India, Mongolia and the Philippines participating.
-It increased the sense of community around the lunch table and provided the opportunity for many people to connect with others for the

-- During Ramadan, the Galaxy Foundation kindly provided two Iftar meals in the Centre after the fast ended at 5pm.
+- More than 13,700 hot meals were provided for lunch, a 14% increase compared to last year. - Through a City of Sydney grant, the Centre piloted the "Breaking Bread and Barriers" program, which encouraged people seeking asylum to cook and share dishes from their home countries.
+The program involved a wide mix of cultures, with people from Iran, Fiji, Burundi, India, Mongolia and the Philippines participating.
+It increased the sense of community around the lunch table and provided the opportunity for many people to connect with others for the first time. - During Ramadan, the Galaxy Foundation kindly provided two Iftar meals in the Centre after the fast ended at 5pm.
 Iftar gave the Centre a unique feeling of peace and conviviality after hours, and created an incredible space of relief, sharing and joy. - Recent Government cutbacks to support for people seeking asylum meant that many more people solely relied on ASC's foodbank for their weekly groceries.
 Food grocery deliveries through foodbank have increased by 17% compared to last year.
 Generous contributions from OzHarvest, community groups, schools and organisations such as Share the Dignity, The Nappy Collective, Mummies Paying It Forward and St Vincent's Private Hospital supplemented our stock, ensuring that there was no disruption in the support to families in need.